Investing in People, Companies and the ʻĀina

 The pandemic accelerates new ways of lending, financing and investment in the Islands.
-A two-part report.

-Loans for people who can’t otherwise get loans
+PART 1: Loans for people who can’t otherwise get loans

 Community development financial institutions lend money to people who can’t get bank loans, including struggling business owners.
 Yet their delinquency rates are surprisingly low.
 These growing nonprofits provide one way for more people to bounce back from hardship.

 Lei Agcaoili, a hardworking single mother in Kauaʻi was already struggling to pay her bills before the pandemic, but things got even worse in March when she was laid off from her restaurant job.
 Where would the money come from to pay her rent and other bills?